creativecreatorormaybenot/clock/README.md

 ## TODO

+* Fix weather condition semantics `RangeError (length): Invalid value: Not in range 0..6, inclusive: 7` .

 * Use `master` branch when recording the videos.
 Capture them on a real device for good performance.

-* Record whole automated flow running through at least once (maybe hot restart at some point for the spin up animation).

-  + At the end go into debug semantics mode and let it run through for a while.

-  + After that toggle repaint boundary and record some time with that.

-  + Cut together one 29 second video showcasing everything.
+* Cut together one 29 second video showcasing everything.

-    - Export as MP4.
+  + Export as MP4.

-  + Cut together one shorter video as a GIF.
+* Cut together one shorter video as a GIF.

-    - Export in lower resolution.
+  + Export in lower resolution.

-  + Export Semantics Debugging to a GIF.
+* Export Semantics Debugging to a GIF.

-  + Export repaint rainbow GIF.
+* Export repaint rainbow GIF.

+* Export paint baselines spin up GIF.

-  + Extract at least one screenshot of each palette from the whole clip.
+* Extract at least one screenshot of each palette from the whole clip.

 * Record a clip using Skia debugger (https://debugger.skia.org/).